Donzii/Nordzy-cursors/README.md

 2. Extract the .zip file
 3. In the resulting folder, right click on the file "install.inf" and in the option choose "install"

+> To use one of the catpuccin variants, you need to fetch the cursors directly from the repository

+Clone the repo with git, or download `https://github.com/guillaumeboehm/Nordzy-hyprcursors/archive/refs/heads/main.zip` and extract it.
+1. Navigate to the `Windows_cursors` folder
+2. Navigate to the folder of the theme you want to use
+3. Right click on the file "install.inf" and in the option choose "install"

 ## MacOs

 To install the cursor theme on MacOs: